17 Apr Clinical Research Frequently Asked Questions

 Dr. Loven has been conducting state-of-the-art clinical research for almost 30 years.
 During this time, our research center has performed more than 100 trials.

-What types of trials do you offer?
+What types of trials does the Research Center offer?

-Our research center offers a variety of Phase II, III and IV interventional clinical trials related to both common and rare diseases of the skin.
+Our Research Center offers a variety of Phase II, III and IV interventional clinical trials related to both common and rare diseases of the skin.
 Most commonly, our dermatology clinical trials are for those with skin conditions such as: